How to move your payroll to FreeAgent from another software provider

 For example, an employee might have used NI letter A during Month 1 payroll, while for Months 2 to 5 they switched to NI letter B. In this instance, if you were moving your payroll to FreeAgent in Month 6, you would need to split the earnings to date for this employee between NI letter A (total Month 1 earnings) and NI letter B (total Months 2 to 5 earnings) and enter them as two separate line entries under 'Earnings by NI Category Letter'.

 Once you have entered all of the relevant information for the employee, select ‘Create Payroll Profile’ at the bottom of the screen to complete the process.
-For more information about creating a payroll profile, please see this article.
+Find out more about how to create a payroll profile.